component-driven/component-driven-development/src/exercises/3-Primitives/Readme.md

 Imagine doing this across all the app! 🤯 Not to mention it is not reusable.

-Following the same principle as before, we should make the whitespace part of the component's API.
+Following the same principle as before, we should make the whitespace part of the component’s API.
 This way we can add margins via props when using the component:

 ```jsx static
 // This will add `margin-bottom: 0.5em` and `margin-top: 0.5em`